 Recipe Notes

-Note 1: Corn: If using frozen corn, I recommend letting it thaw and then cooking in a dry skillet to slightly char it.
-For fresh corn, cut the kernels off the cob and add straightaway to the salad, or it can be grilled first.
+Note 1: If using frozen corn, I recommend letting it thaw and cooking in a dry skillet to slightly char it.
+For fresh corn, cut the kernels off the cob and add straight to the salad, or it can be grilled first.
 To see grilling directions, follow the directions in this Elote recipe.

 More Recipes You'll Love